denniszielke/phoenix/hints/create_aks_cluster.md

 If you are running linux create create a folder named ".kube" in your home directory and move the config file there

-6. Download kubectl for your plattform https://kubernetes.io/docs/tasks/tools/install-kubectl/
+b.
+Download kubectl for your plattform https://kubernetes.io/docs/tasks/tools/install-kubectl/

 or use this direct link for windows